liuty10/git-review/README.txt

 $ git merge --no-ff -m "merge with no-ff" dev

 Check the branch history:
-$ git log --graph --pretty=online --abbrev-commit
+$ git log --graph --pretty=oneline --abbrev-commit

+Show changes over time for a specific file:
+$ git log -p xxx.file

 # When fixing a bug, you will create a new branch, called issue-001
 Before fix the bug, you need to save you current modification: